Writings

 Hi, I'm Nick.
 My research interests and intellectual passions are in the the political economy of economic development particularly related to the long term persistence of historical events and cultural/institutional co-evolutionary factors on economic and public policy outcomes today.

 I serve as an economist in Khazanah Nasional, Malaysia’s sovereign wealth fund, where I am Head of Research and Co-Head of Private Markets, Investments.
 My work covers Investments research, private markets investing (direct and indirect), Dana Impak, Khazanah’s knowledge management and Khazanah’s public policy engagement.
-I am also a Trustee of the Khazanah Research Institute.
+I am also on the Boards of UEM Group, Asia Pacitic University, Khazanah Research Institute and Yayasan Khazanah.

 I also write a monthly column for The Edge Malaysia.